HBTGmbH/xml-to-udl/README.md

 # About

-A docker image that allows you to convert Studio Exports (.xml exports) into the UDL format used by the VS Code extension and the atelier API.
+A docker image that allows you to convert Studio Exports (.xml) into the UDL format used by the VS Code extension and the atelier API.

 # Usage
 ## Build Image